 NDC and other targets

-In its 2020 emission reduction pledge, South Africa aims for a 34% reduction below BAU by 2020 and 42% below BAU by 2025 including LULUCF (Department of Environmental Affairs Republic of South Africa, 2011).
+In its 2020 emission reduction pledge, South Africa aims for a 34% reduction below BAU by 2020 including LULUCF (Department of Environmental Affairs Republic of South Africa, 2011).
 The emission levels included under both the upper and lower bound of the targeted reductions are provided by the explanatory note.
 These targets are read directly off the peak, plateau and decline (PPD) emission trajectory graph (Department of Environmental Affairs Republic of South Africa, 2011).

 LULUCF sector emissions are assumed to be included in the targets because the 1997 data point in the graph matches the historical emissions including LULUCF.
-To obtain the emissions level excluding LULUCF, it was assumed that the LULUCF sector continues to represent a small net carbon sink with the emission level in 2030 equivalent to the average emissions from this sector over 2000–2012 (annual emissions of -17 MtCO2e).
-The same approach was used for the quantification of the NDC target and long-term target below.
+To obtain the emissions level excluding LULUCF, it was assumed that the LULUCF sector continues to represent a small net carbon sink with the emission level in 2030 equivalent to the average emissions from this sector over 2007–2017 (annual emissions of -16 MtCO2e).
+The same approach was used for the quantification of the NDC target below.

 Current policy projections

-As for the energy supply sector, the renewable energy capacity assumed to be installed in the WEO2019 by 2030 was adjusted to reflect the IRP2019 for all technologies such as higher levels of installed renewable capacity.
-The biofuels mandate has been furthermore quantified for informative purposes, however, it has not been included in the current policy projections due to the ongoing uncertainty of its implementation as of August 2020.
 For non-CO2 emissions, US EPA (2019) projections until 2030 were used.
-For the CO2 process emissions, historical CO2 process emissions data from EDGAR (Olivier et al., 2016) was used to check the correlation to emissions from coal-fired power plants.
+For the CO2 process emissions, historical CO2 process emissions data from PRIMAP (Gütschow et al., 2021) was used to check the correlation to emissions from coal-fired power plants.
 For projections, CAT assumes that this correlation will continue, meaning that we assume CO2 process emissions to develop with the same trend as the CO2 emissions from coal fired power plants in our current policy projections.

-We applied a novel method to estimate the COVID-19 related dip in greenhouse gas emissions in 2020 and its impact until 2030.
+We applied a novel method to estimate the COVID-19 related rebound in greenhouse gas emissions in two years after the 2020 and its impact until 2030.
 The uncertainty surrounding the severity and length of the pandemic creates a new level of uncertainty for current and future greenhouse gas emissions.
-We distil the emission intensity (GHG emissions/GDP) from the pre-pandemic current policy projections and applied it to the most recent GDP projections that account for the effect of the pandemic.
+We distil the emission intensity (GHG emissions/GDP) from the current policy projections without adjustment for the rebound effect in 2021 and 2022 and applied it to the most recent GDP projections that account for the effect of the pandemic.

-There exists a range of estimates from both national and international sources to estimate the potential impact of the pandemic on GDP (AFDB, 2020; IMF, 2020; SARB, 2020; World Bank, 2020).
-The IMF and South African Reserve Bank (SARB) project GDP growth rates out to 2022, while AfDB and the World Bank project GDP growth rates out to 2021.
+There exists a range of estimates from both national and international sources to estimate the potential impact of the pandemic on GDP (AfDB, 2021; IMF, 2021; SARB, 2021; World Bank, 2021).
+The IMF, World Bank and AfDB project GDP growth rates out to 2022, while South African Reserve Bank (SARB) projects GDP growth rates out to 2021.

-We used the growth rates from our pre-COVID-19 current policy scenario to extend those projections to 2030.
+We used the growth rates from our current policy scenario without the adjustment for a rebound effect to extend those projections to 2030.